Department of Bioengineering

 He has published widely on the social and political history of the human sciences, on the genealogy of subjectivity, on the history of empirical thought in sociology, on law and criminology, and on changing rationalities and techniques of political power.
 For the last decade, his work has focussed on the conceptual, social and political dimensions of the contemporary life sciences and biomedicine.

-I am a lecturer in Synthetic Biology with past research at Boston University and Cambridge University.
+I am a Reader in Synthetic Genome Engineering with past research at Boston University and Cambridge University.
 My group does experimental research in synthetic biology, focusing on genome engineering, genome design, the function of DNA sequence, standards in biological engineering, extreme life and antibiotic synthesis.
 My home department is the Department of Bioengineering in the Faculty of Engineering.

 I am a Reader in Engineering Design for Synthetic Biology specialising in the development and use of Systems and Control Engineering approaches to solve important problems in Systems and Synthetic Biology.
 My research at CSynBI focuses on the modelling, design, and control of synthetic biology systems.
 This involves addressing fundamental questions pertaining to interconnection, modularity, circuit-chassis interaction, cell-cell interaction, optimal robust control, etc., and is tackled using, amongst others, concepts borrowed from systems and control theory and the development of appropriate Computer Aided Design tools.
 In particular, I wish my group to advance the development of foundational tools for the efficient modelling, design, and control of synthetic biology systems.
 My home department is the Department of Bioengineering in the Faculty of Engineering.